 Male infertility is an increasing problem around the world, often resulting from lifestyle and environmental factors.
-Other causes of male infertility include varicocele (abnormal enlargement of veins in the scrotum), infection, and unsuccessful reversal of vasectomy.
-In men, hormonal deficiencies are quite rare but can cause reduced or absent production of sperm.
+Other causes may include varicocele (enlargement of veins in the scrotum, like varicose veins), dove acquistare levitra infection, and unsuccessful reversal of vasectomy.
+In men, hormonal deficiencies are quite rare but can cause insufficient sperm production.

 Measuring Fertility Potential

 Empirical data show that female fertility declines significantly after the age of 35 years.
-Although individual differences permit some women in their 40s to conceive, generally egg production continues to decline.
+Although individual differences do permit some women in their 40s to conceive, generally speaking egg production progressively declines.

-There are tests that measure the potential of the ovaries to produce eggs and these consist mainly of an Antral Follicle Count (AFC) of the ovaries by transvaginal ultrasound and a blood test for the Anti-Müllerian Hormone (AMH), allowing us to create a fertility profile.
+There are tests that measure the potential of the ovaries to produce eggs.
+These include Antral Follicle Count (AFC) of the ovaries by transvaginal ultrasound and a blood test for the Anti-Müllerian Hormone (AMH).

 Couples seeking assistance to have a child should expect to undergo the following investigations, some mandatory and others appropriate to individual circumstances: